wefner/python_library_cookiecutter/README.md

 It is called by all other scripts before they do anything.
 So one could simple start by calling _lint and that would set up everything before it tried to actually lint the project

 Once the code is ready to be delivered the _tag script should be called accepting one of three arguments, patch, minor, major following the semantic versioning scheme.
-So for the initial delivery one would cal
+So for the initial delivery one would call

     $ _tag minor